vicinityh2020/vicinity-agent/README.md

 The result of auto discovery is the list of all active objects with actual credentials and their consumption/eventing services.
 Using the actual configuration, the Agent can translate between common VICINITY services and Adapter services, using the proper credentials.

+# General note on interaction concepts

+Before we dig into the possible interaction patterns, it is necessary (or at least good) to remind, what is the main concept of inter-object interaction in VICINITY.

+**In VICINITY, the interaction happens always between two objects!** That means:
+* if object(1) needs to interact with object(2), in Neighbourhood Manager, there must be set proper permission for this interaction
+* interaction is always triggered by object
+* interaction must be subscribed by credentials of object triggering this interaction - object must use its credentials to perform the interaction

+In some cases, objects that need to perform the interaction are passive.
+For example, the sensor needs to publish the event, but the sensor itself is the passive unit.
+In this case, the responsibility for performing action takes some logic component of the node.
+This can be value added service object or logic of Adapter.
+This active component acts on behalf of passive object.
+For example (depending on Adapter implementation, of course), Adapter manages the events from sensors (which are passive units, they don't trigger any interactions themselves).
+Once event needs to be published, Adapter calls the proper Agent service, providing information on event itself, but also on identifier of object, that produced the event.
+Agent translates this request to proper GTW API call, providing the credentials of object, that produced the event.
+Adapter acts on behalf of this object.

+Agent services are designed to simplify this process for the integrators.

 # Data consumption services

 Data consumption services allows to read/set property value or execute/read status of action on the object.